AmosNimos/Vortex/README.md

 Welcome to **V0rtex**, the world's most customizable and hackable browser!
 V0rtex is an open-source browser designed with hobbyists and Linux users in mind, providing unparalleled flexibility and simplicity in a minimalistic package.

+## Philosophy and Vision
+Amidst a landscape dominated by corporate giants, V0rtex emerges as a minimalist alternative to Chrome and Firefox.
+Rooted in the libre software movement, V0rtex prioritizes clarity, transparency, and deep customization.
+While its privacy features evolve, V0rtex empowers users with an accessible, comprehensible browser experience, distinct from Chrome-based norms.
+It stands for user choice and independence, offering a soulful alternative in today's tech sphere.

 ## Key Features

 ### Customizable GUI